ljedrz/pea2pea/README.md

 [![current version](https://img.shields.io/crates/v/pea2pea.svg)](https://crates.io/crates/pea2pea)

 **pea2pea** is a P2P library designed with the following use cases in mind:
-- simple and quick creation of P2P networks
+- simple and quick creation of custom P2P networks
 - testing/verifying network protocols
 - benchmarking and stress-testing P2P nodes (or other network entities)
 - substituting other, "heavier" nodes in local network tests